Energy audits can help you save!

 Light Emitting Diode (LED)

 As your incandescent bulbs burn out, it’s a good time to switch to LED bulbs.
 The LEDs have an impressive lifespan of 20 years or more helps justify the purchase.
-Remember, EEA offers rebates to encourage members to upgrade.

 It’s not about watts anymore!
 Get a sense of brightness in lumens.
 The higher the lumen light output, the more light emitted.
 Compare wattage in the bulb to be replaced with the LED lumens to get the equivalent light output.